 The International Code of Conduct for Private Security Service Providers (ICoC):

-- DoD requirement for conformance with ANSI/ASIS PSC.1-2012 implements many of the recommended good practices of the Montreux Document and supports all of the provisions, principles, and commitments of the ICoC
+- Current U.S. Government requirements for conformance with ANSI/ASIS PSC.1-2012 implement the recommended good practices of the Montreux Document and realizes the commitments of the ICoC.

-Since January of 2011, a temporary steering committee drawn from the PSC industry, Montreux Document Participating States, and non-governmental human rights interest groups have been working to design an oversight and governance structure consistent with the requirements described in the Code.
-DoD supports the establishment of a governance body to maintain and promote compliance with the ICoC and the Program Support office provides the U.S. Government technical expert to the steering committee.
-The authority of this governance body, however, must be consistent with the private, voluntary, nature of the ICoC itself.
-Therefore, consistent with obligations under U.S. law, the DoD goals described above and overarching DoD policy, DoD support to the governance structure is conditional that the charter:
+In September 2013, the ICoC Association was inaugurated in Geneva, Switzerland to provide the oversight and governance structure consistent described in the ICoC.
+This was the culmination of a three year effort of a temporary steering committee drawn from the PSC industry, Montreux Document Participating States, and non-governmental human rights interest groups.
+The Department of Defense supplied the U.S. Government technical expert to this process.
+The US Government supports the establishment of the ICoC Association.
+The authority of this Association, is limited to the private, voluntary, nature of the ICoC itself.
+Therefore, consistent with obligations under U.S. law, the DoD goals described above and overarching DoD policy, DoD support to the Association is conditional to the understanding that participation in the Association:

 - Does not interfere with DoD goals for private security functions